 I am passionate about Rotary.
 The organisation does so much good in the world and gets relatively little recognition for it.
-Rotary began over a centuray ago.
+Rotary began over a century ago.
 Paul Harris started the movement by visiting business friends in turn (Rotary) for fellowship and giving their time to contribute to society.
 Rotary continues with much the same ambition.
-The structure is more complex, but each club essentially continues as Paul Harris envisasged.
+The structure is more complex, but each club essentially continues as Paul Harris envisaged.

 Worldwide, Rotary does some really significant work – the End Polio Now campaign, made more famous recently by the excellent work of the Bill and Melinda Gates Foundation, is actually a Rotary project.

 My own club is the Rotary Club of Billericay Mayflower, and they do some fantastic work.
 They run two huge events in our home town: Billericay Christmas Market and Summerfest.
 The money made – all of it – goes to some excellent causes and no overheads are taken.
 My club donates it to local and international causes.